jamesnolanverran/dmap/readme.md

 # dmap

-**dmap** is a lightweight C library for dynamic memory management, designed for simplicity and ease of use without sacrificing performance.
-It includes:
+### **dmap** is a lightweight, zero-friction hashmap implementation in C. It is designed to be user friendly without sacrificing performance.

+## Includes:

 - **dmap** – A dynamic hashmap implementation with dynamic typing.
 - **darr** – A dynamic array implementation with dynamic typing.